 What does it mean if the property is sold conditionally?

-This is when the buyers and sellers have agreed on the terms, but a condition needs to be satisfied, usually by the buyer.
+When the buyers and sellers have agreed on terms, but a condition needs to be satisfied, usually by the buyer.
 It could be something like their own home has to sell, or they get the required financing.
 Once that condition is met, the home is officially sold, and it’s time to celebrate!